makeopensource/mOS/src/lib/stdlib/README.md

 | strncmp	| string.h	| Compare the contents of two strings		|
 | memcpy	| string.h	| Copy bytes from one buffer to another		|

-\* Note that the "s" stands for "safe," many of these functions have security vulnerabilities that can allow them to overwrite buffers.
+\* Note that the "_s" stands for "_safe," many of these functions have security vulnerabilities that can allow them to overwrite buffers.
 These functions include an additional parameter to restrict the maximum read and write to the size of the buffer.